has-c/has-c/README.md

 <sub>*Quote updated daily*</sub>

 <!-- DAILY QUOTE -->
-> Instead of trying to produce a programme to simulate the adult mind, why not rather try to produce one which simulates the child's?
-If this were then subjected to an appropriate course of education one would obtain the adult brain.
+> The ability to ask 'what if' questions, to ponder the consequences of alternative actions, to explain why things happened, and to render informed decisions is the essence of human intelligence.
+And these are precisely the capabilities that we wish to impart to AI.
 >
-> — *Alan Turing* (Computer Science)
+> — *Judea Pearl* (Computer Science)
 <!-- /DAILY QUOTE -->